 If the side airbag has deployed, the airbag will not function again.
-The side airbag system (including the seat) must be inspected and serviced by a qualified technician in accordance with the vehicle service manual.
+The side airbag system (including the seat) must be inspected and serviced by an authorized dealer.
 If the airbag is not replaced, the unrepaired area will increase the risk of injury in a collision.